bushlab/mynclist/README.txt

 2a. `sudo MyNCList-install.sh`
 2b. `sudo MyNCList-install.sh --mysql`

-Option 2b will install mysql onto your local linux machine.
+If access to MySQL is not available, option 2b will install mysql onto your local linux machine, and create a database called `nclist` to be used by MyNCList.
+Users should update their configuration files to reflect this information.

+Users with access to MySQL should create this database manually and specify the information in the configuration file.
+MyNCList.py will not attempt to create, delete, or modify any database other than the one specified in the configuration file.

 For manual Linux installation: